Brian Brown (Jamaican footballer)

-Brian Brown (born 24 December 1992) is a Jamaican footballer who plays for the Jamaica national team as a forward.
+Brian Brown (born 24 December 1992) is a Jamaican footballer who plays for Phoenix Chapelton Maroons and the Jamaica national team as a forward.
 He has played professionally for clubs in Jamaica, the United States, and Albania, as well as for the Jamaica national football team.

 Club career

 Montego Bay United

 Brown began his professional career at Montego Bay United of the National Premier League.

 Harbour View

 Brown moved to fellow Jamaican club Harbour View during the 2012–13 season.
 In his first full season, he won the 2013–14 RSPL Golden Boot, after scoring 18 goals in 30 league appearances.
 Brown did not appear for the club during the 2014–15 season, going on loan to clubs in the United States.
 Brown appeared for the club 9 times during the 2015–16 season, between the end of his loan to Indy Eleven and his loan to Charlotte Independence.

 Loan to Philadelphia Union

 At the conclusion of the 2013–14 season, Brown was loaned to Philadelphia Union of Major League Soccer.
 He would make 9 appearances for the American club, scoring 2 goals in Major League Soccer.